Optics Questions with Solutions

 E) None

-B) the ray will refract toward from the normal to the interface
+B) The ray refracts toward the normal

-D) the angle of reflection is greater than the angle of incidence
+D) The angle of reflection is greater than the angle of incidence

-E) the angle of reflection is not equal to the angle of incidence
+E) The angle of reflection is not equal to the angle of incidence

 I) The image is virtual